Other Tools for Visualization

 for the

-R programming language and vega
+R programming language and Vega

 for JavaScript.

-A Python package called altair provides a way to create vega
+provides a way to create Vega

 plots using